The family Chromodorididae

 is the largest Indo-Pacific nudibranch family, with more than 600

-species, and it is well-represented in Hawaii with at least 41 species
+species, and it is well-represented in Hawaii with about 44 species

-in 11 genera (Ardeadoris, Ceratosoma, Chromodoris, Diversidoris, Doriprismatica, Glossodoris, Goniobranchus, Hypselodoris, Mexichromis, Noumea and Thorunna).
+in 11 genera (Ardeadoris, Ceratosoma, Chromodoris, Diversidoris, Doriprismatica, Glossodoris, Goniobranchus, Hypselodoris, Mexichromis, Thorunna, and Verconia ).

 |